 Crowds gather at anti-Trump "No Kings" rallies across the U.S., worldwide

-Crowds began to hit the streets Saturday in cities and towns across the country to vent their anger over President Trump's policies in "No Kings" protests, which Republicans have slammed as "Hate America" rallies.
+Crowds hit the streets Saturday in cities and towns across the country to vent their anger over President Trump's policies in "No Kings" protests, which Republicans have slammed as "Hate America" rallies.

-More than 2,700 demonstrations are planned coast to coast and even near Mr. Trump's Mar-a-Lago residence in Florida, where he is spending the weekend.
-Organizers say they are expecting millions to attend the events, and that there is at least one event planned in every state.
+More than 2,700 demonstrations were planned coast to coast, with at least one in every state and even near Mr. Trump's Mar-a-Lago residence in Florida, where he is spending the weekend.
+Organizers said Saturday night that nearly seven million people attended the events.
+CBS News is unable to verify the numbers of the people who attended all the events.

+The nationwide rally drew more people than similar events June 14, which was Mr. Trump's birthday and the day of a giant military parade in the U.S. capital, the No Kings Coalition said in a news release.

+"The millions of people protesting are centered around a fierce love for our country.
+A country that we believe is worth fighting for," said Katie Bethell, the executive director of MoveOn, an advocacy group that's part of the larger coalition.

 Since then, Mr. Trump — who returned to the White House in January — has ordered National Guard troops into Washington, D.C. and Memphis.
 Planned deployments to Chicago and Portland, Oregon have so far been blocked in the courts.